webbam46/SoftwareEng/README.md

 ###Tasks
 - Ensure BUY/SELL/DISPLAY functionality works
-- Talk to client, receive feedback for final programer
+- Talk to client, receive feedback for final program
 - Implement a visual user interface to interact with the program
 - Make changes if necessary